Did Your Hernia Operation Fail To Fix Your Problems?

 We have hernia mesh lawyers in Minnesota at the following office locations:

 A knowledgeable personal injury lawyer can make the final determination on the viability of your claim, but if you have experienced the following, you have an increased likelihood of qualifying for financial compensation for your damages:

-- Your first hernia surgery was in the mid-2000s or later.
+- The date of your first hernia operation was in the mid-2000s or later.

-- You have had to have a second surgery in the area the mesh was implanted.
+- Complications have resulted in the need for a follow-up operation in the same area the mesh was initially implanted.

-- Your doctor is recommending that you undergo a revision surgery (second operation).
+- Your physician is recommending you have a revision surgery to fix your issues.

 - Chronic pain

 Ongoing pain in the area of your surgery is always cause for concern.
 “Give it some time” is easy for your doctor to say when they are not the one dealing with the pain and anguish on a daily basis.
 Giving it too much time can result in losing your opportunity to be compensated for what you have gone through as a result of defective hernia mesh.
 “Give it more time” is in the interest of those responsible, not in your best interest.

 The defective hernia mesh that has led to FDA reports and lawsuits in Minnesota and throughout the nation was used in surgeries as early as the mid-2000s.
 If your original surgery or follow-up operations took place in that time frame, your symptoms may be the result of defective hernia mesh.
 You deserve to be compensated for your pain and suffering, medical costs, lost wages and other damages you have suffered as a result of this defective medical product.